empiricaly/empiricaly.github.io/README.md

 pull request.
 If you are not familiar with it, check out [this short guide](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

+## Note 10/2020

+Docs have move to https://docs.empirica.ly/ using GitBook.
+Docs in this repo are no longer updated.
+If you wish to help

 # What's In This Document

 - [Getting Started](#getting-started)